Keep Watering Your Plants—Even When It’s Cold!

 Choose the right tools.

 Use clean, sharp hand tools rather than electric shears.
 Shearing a shrub promotes dense growth at the branch tips.
 This blocks light and inhibits air circulation inside the shrub, which can eventually lead to the shrub’s decline, either by disease or lack of foliage for photosynthesis.
 And remember to always disinfect your tools with rubbing alcohol before you begin.
+Need a new pair for the new season?
+Check out our selection here.

 Keep two thirds!